Tarpon (Megalops atlanticus)

 - Game fish - see bag & size limits

 The tarpon, a spectacular large fish which rightly carries the name of Silver King, is unmistakable.
 Characteristics include large flat scales up to three inches in diameter, an elongated dorsal fin, falcate anal fin and large bony underslung jaw.
-It has been known to exceed 300 pounds, but the Texas record is 210 pounds, 86.25 inches, 1973.
-Texas Parks and Wildlife Department has recently launched the Tarpon Observation Network, a new application for everyone interested in following these giant fish.
+It has been known to exceed 300 pounds, but the Texas record is 210.7 pounds, 91 inches, 2006.
+Texas Parks and Wildlife Department has launched a Tarpon Observation Network application for everyone interested in following these giant fish.

 - Life History